lozo6/AutoML-examples/README.md

     - Describe for each experiment:
         - What was the best performing model (please interpret (a) log-loss or RMSE between models, and (b) AUC)
         - How much better (? if any) did the model perform compared to baseline

+# Project 1 (binary/classification)

+The independent vairable tested was `Length of Stay`

+The best performing model was XgBoost with a logloss of 0.256013 compared to Baseline logloss of 0.687821

+details in df_sparcs_binary_los

+# Project 2:

+The independent vairable tested was `Total Costs`

+The best performng model was Ensemble with an RMSE of 6451.44 compared to Baseline RMSE of 23541.3

+details in AutoML_1